AyushKumar9142/new-/README.md

-# new-
+# demo practice basic to advanced
-this is for only practice
+This is only for practice
+Learning from zero
+author- ayush